SamStudio8/samstudio8.github.io.off/_posts/2015-05-18-playing-phylogenetic-hide-seek.md

-Initially sub-dividing the eukaryotes in to nine different groups and breaking Whittaker's Protista kingdom into three: the **Archezoa** (without mitochondria), **Chromista** (featuring chloroplasts with particular chlorophyll in the lumen) and the **Protozoa**, defined in this model primary by their phagotrophism[^12] but still somewhat seeming as a bin for whatever couldn't fit elsewhere.
+Initially sub-dividing the eukaryotes in to nine different groups and breaking Whittaker's Protista kingdom into three: the **Archezoa** (without mitochondria), **Chromista** (featuring chloroplasts with particular chlorophyll in the lumen) and the **Protozoa**, defined by their phagotrophism[^12] but still somewhat seeming as a bin for whatever couldn't fit elsewhere.
-Just two years later, Cavalier-Smith had culled his eukaryotic kingdoms to just the *Animalia*, *Plantae*, *Fungi*, *Chromista* and *Protozoa*[^13].
+Just two years later, Cavalier-Smith culled his eukaryotic kingdoms to the *Animalia*, *Plantae*, *Fungi*, *Chromista* and *Protozoa* (which now contained the relegated subkingdom *Archezoa*).
+Bacteria still had their own kingdom but now also contained the archaebacteria[^13].

+In the following decades, Cavalier-Smith would revise his system multiple times as more genetic sequencing data became available for analysis.
+By 1993, Kingdom Protozoa had 18 phyla[^11] and as recently as 2010, Cavalier-Smith
-Cavalier-Smith revised the system multiple times throughout the 1990s and 2000s.
+significantly revised the ordering of subkingdoms between the Protozoa and Chromista.

-In 1998, the kingdom
+As you'll see below, Cavalier-Smith's work serves as a significant foundation of the organisation of taxonomy today.

 ### Getting the Band Back Together: 21st Century Supergroups
 With continuing innovation fueling rapidly moving research, especially in the fields of